Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Doing business in Kiev – 2007

-While working for an American company based in London, I traveled to Kiev multiple times to help set up a sales network for heating and air-purifying products in Eastern Europe.
+While working for an American company based in London, I traveled to Kyiv multiple times.
+I helped set up a sales network for heating and air-purifying products in Eastern Europe.

-During the winter season, marked by limited sunlight and short daylight hours, temperatures often fall below -10°C.
+During the winter season, characterized by limited sunlight and brief daylight hours, outside temperatures frequently dropped below -10°C.

-Although walking around was not particularly enjoyable and there were not many things to do, I remained persistent in exploring the city during my free hours.
+Although walking around was not particularly enjoyable, I persisted in exploring the city during my free hours.

 From a business perspective, the majority of the meetings proved to be unproductive; a complete waste of time.
-Ukrainian retailers were extended hands of Russian owners or mother companies and they didn’t take main decisions locally.
+Ukrainian retailers acted as extensions of Russian owners or parent companies and didn’t take important decisions locally.

-It was a hopeless attempt to comply with my boss requirements and unrealistic expectation to grow the business in Ukraine.
-Purchase power was low, the consumers were happy with well positioned German brands and local businessmen imported all kind of Chinese products under Russian labels, that were marketed countrywide on billboards, in newspapers and TV media.
+I made a hopeless attempt to meet my boss’s requirements and unrealistic expectations for growing the business in Ukraine.
+Purchasing power was low, and consumers preferred well-positioned German brands.
+Local businessmen imported Chinese products under Russian labels and marketed them nationwide through billboards, newspapers, and TV.

 Sightseeing in Kiev

-With a population of almost 3 million, Kyiv is not only the industrial, scientific, educational, and cultural center of Ukraine, but also one of the main hubs of Eastern Europe.
-Extensive system of public transport and infrastructure, including the inexpensive Kyiv Metro, good restaurants, higher education institutions and historical landmarks with plenty of green areas, make it a pleasant tourist destination.
+With a population of almost 3 million, Kyiv is not only the industrial, scientific, educational, and cultural center of Ukraine, but also one of the main regional hubs.
+Extensive system of public transport and infrastructure, good restaurants and historical landmarks with plenty of green areas, make it a pleasant tourist destination.

-Kiev, one of the oldest and most important cities in Eastern Europe was founded at the beginning of the 5th century on flowing hills next to the Dnieper River.
-It is a city of ancient temples, unusual Soviet architecture, rich history that reflects in hundreds of monuments, sculptures and old buildings.
+Kyiv, one of the oldest and most important cities in Eastern Europe was founded at the beginning of the 5th century on flowing hills next to the Dnieper River.
+It is a city of ancient temples, unusual Soviet architecture, and a rich history reflected in hundreds of monuments, sculptures, and old buildings.

-Maidan Nezalezhnosti (Independence Square) is the main square in Kyiv and one of the city’s highlights, known for its vibrant atmosphere, historic significance, and nearby attractions.
+Maidan Nezalezhnosti (Independence Square) is the main square v and one of the city’s highlights, known for its vibrant atmosphere, historic significance, and nearby attractions.
 The square has long been a gathering place for marches and protests, including the pro-European Union demonstrations in November 2013.
-These protests turned violent after then-President Viktor Yanukovych decided to stop signing an agreement with the EU and chose closer ties with Russia instead.
+The protests turned violent after President Viktor Yanukovych stopped the EU agreement and chose closer ties with Russia instead.

-The oldest church in Kyiv, Saint Sophia Cathedral, was built in the 11th century and it became Ukraine’s first UNESCO site and the city’s most famous landmark.
+The oldest church in Kyiv, Saint Sophia Cathedral, was built in the 11th century.
+It became Ukraine’s first UNESCO site and the city’s most famous landmark.

 It was built by Prince Yaroslav the Wise and is decorated with original mosaics.
-It is one of the most famous monuments of Kievan Rus period, a federation of East Slavic and Finnish peoples, stretching from the Baltic to the Black Sea.
+The church is a famous monument from the Kyivan Rus period, a federation of East Slavic and Finnic peoples from the Baltic to the Black Sea.

-Also built in 11th century, St. Michael’s Golden-Domed Monastery, survived the Mongols, who managed to remove the gilded domes.
+Also built in 11th century, St. Michael’s Golden-Domed Monastery, survived the Mongols, who only managed to remove the gilded domes.
 It fell into disrepair for hundreds of years until it was restored and expanded in 1496.
-During this time, it became one of Ukraine’s most popular monasteries.

 Reflections on my visit to Ukraine

-Unfortunately, my time in Ukraine so far has been limited to visiting two cities and skiing in remote mountains.
-I still have a long list of interesting places to visit and things to do in Ukraine that are worth experiencing.
+Unfortunately, my Ukraine travel adventure has so far been limited to two cities and skiing in remote mountains.
+I still have a long list of interesting places to visit and things to do.
 Chernobyl is now open to tourists, and the country’s natural wonders are waiting to be explored.

-Let us hope that Ukraine will return to the path of peace and freedom, when travel will once again be possible and its hidden gems can be explored.
+Let us hope Ukraine returns to peace and freedom, so travel becomes possible again and its hidden gems can be explored.

 The Bessarabian Market in central Kyiv, featuring traditional architecture, Ukraine